How to Teach English in China

 (To see how I made this video)

-Teaching in China can be a very rewarding and life changing experience.
+Teaching in China can be a very rewarding and life enhancing experience.
 If nothing else it will be memorable.

 [Teaching Classes (both in and outdoors) in various locations around China]

-Teaching English in China is an amazing experience, you get to witness a fascinating culture, sample delicious cuisines, indulge in an adventurous and exciting lifestyle and learn more about Chinese culture and customs.
+Teaching English in China is an amazing experience, you get to witness a fascinating culture, sample delicious cuisines, indulge in an adventurous and sometimes exciting lifestyle and learn more about Chinese culture and customs than if you were just a tourist.

 Foreign English Teachers are well respected in the community and you can expect a competitive salary, (you are ‘well paid’ by Chinese standards) and it often includes a variety of benefits, depending on the type of school or contract you land.